Divorce & Dissolution of Civil Partnerships

-Our team is with you every step of the way, providing emotional and practical support alongside strategic legal advice.
-We handle all aspects of family law, including:
+Our team is with you every step of the way, providing emotional and practical support alongside highly strategic legal advice.
+We handle all aspects of family law, from complex financial cases involving businesses, trusts, pensions, and foreign assets, to situations where assets may be hidden or where there has been controlling behaviour.

-Our experienced family solicitors draw on the expertise of our wider Freeths network - tax, trust, property, employment and company lawyers - to offer holistic solutions.
-We also work with trusted external advisers, such as financial experts and private investigators, to help you move forward confidently.
+We draw on the expertise of our wider Freeths network.
+Where relevant this includes, tax, trusts, property, employment, commercial and company lawyers to offer holistic solutions across the board.
+We also collaborate with trusted external advisers, such as divorce coaches, counsellors, financial advisers and accountants, to help you move forward confidently once legal matters are resolved.

 Get in touch